 - Bandwidth Efficient: Only receive data when something changes

-Without webhooks, you'd need to poll:
+Without webhooks, you’d need to poll, which increases latency and burns API calls:

 // ❌ Don't do this - wastes API calls and has high latency